bih/nexmo-developer/_documentation/stitch/overview.md

 # Nexmo Stitch Overview [Developer Preview]

-Nexmo Stitch is a conversation-centric product consisting of iOS, Android, and JavaScript SDKs and an API.
+Nexmo Stitch is a conversation-centric product consisting of SDKs for iOS, Android, and JavaScript and a [REST API](/api/stitch).

 Stitch enables communications across multiple channels including: